KeYProject/verifythis-ltc-2020/README.md

 ### A simply email-key map

 In [simplified/](simpflified), you find a simple implementation for the keyserver -- verifiable without interactions in KeY.
-The implementation is based upon four integer arrays which store
+The implementation is based upon four integer arrays that store:
 * the id/email of the user, represented currently by an integer
 * two arrays for confirmed and unconfirmed keys, and
 * an array that stores confirmation codes.

-The number of users is limited, as the arrays are never resized.
+The maximum number of users is fixed to 1024, as the arrays are never resized.

 ### Map version